skypjack/entt/README.md

 #### The Registry

-There are two options to instantiate your own registry:
+There are three options to instantiate your own registry:

 * By using the default one: